convalise/unity-icons-for-windows-explorer/README.md

 ## Known Issues

-As mentioned before, some files like image or audio ones may not have their icons changed due to being associated with a program (thus using the icon provided by that program).
-For cases like this a little program called [Types by Evgeny Strunnikov](https://ystr.github.io/types) can be used.
-Just select the file type you want (e.g., mp3) and point to an icon provided by this icon pack (e.g., audioclip).
+As mentioned before, some files may not have their icons changed due to being associated with an application (thus using the icon provided by said application).
+This happens to the most common file types such as image, audio and video ones.
+For cases like this a little program called [Types by Evgeny Strunnikov](https://ystr.github.io/types) can be used: just select the file type you want (e.g., mp3) and point to an icon (e.g., audioclip).

 ## Credits